Annicar2121/ProofOfConcept/README.md

 The projects done in the Intellij IDE are full project folders, while the ones done in Unity have been stripped of everything but the script files.

-Most scripts/classes have comments littered throughout that desribe specif classes, attributes, and what each method does.
+Most scripts/classes have comments littered throughout that desribe specific classes, attributes, and what each method does.
 There are also README files in each folder that should describe what the code is.